Boy and the World: Plot

 While making their way back to the city, Cuca and the young man are stopped in traffic by the parade.
 Cuca suddenly spots the train his father came on and, using the young man's bike, arrives at the station to greet his father.
 However, Cuca is shocked to see multiple fathers who all look the same and all came to the city for a similar purpose.
 The parade is forcefully stopped by the city's army (represented by a giant, rainbow bird being defeated in combat by a militaristic black bird) and parts of the city lie in ruin.
 Cuca witnesses young children in the slums arming themselves with primitive weapons and preparing to start a rebellion.
 The young man looks on from a hill made of trash.

 Cuca runs back home where he witnesses various machines taking over the countryside (inter-cut with live-action footage of deforestations and heavy carbon dioxide emissions).
 He arrives back at the pink-leaved tree where it is revealed that the old man is actually an older Cuca and that the tree is outside his now dilapidated childhood home.
 In a flashback, the young man, who is also Cuca, is seen leaving home and saying goodbye to his mother while seeing a pink-leaved sapling.
 Old Cuca pins the photo of him and his family to a wall and dons the rainbow poncho.
 He looks out and finds that his abandoned childhood home is surrounded by newer houses and farmers whose children continue to play and sing songs.
-The movie ends with one final flashback of Cuca and his parents planting the seed that will become the pink-leaved tree as the screen fades to white.
+The film ends with one final flashback of Cuca and his parents planting the seed that will become the pink-leaved tree as the screen fades to white.